Albert Edward Cloutier: Life

 Albert Edward Cloutier was born in 1902 of Canadian parents in Leominster, Massachusetts, USA.

 The family moved back to Canada 1903.

 As a child he was encouraged to paint by his parents.
 He was mostly self-taught.

 He went on painting trips with A. Y. Jackson and Edwin Holgate.

 Cloutier was an apprentice with Smeaton Bros in Montreal in 1918–21.

 He worked with Associated Engravers in Montreal (1922–25) and with Batten Ltd. in Montreal (1926–29).

 From 1929 to 1940 he was a freelance graphic designer and illustrator in Montreal.

 He was part of the "Oxford Group" led by the painters André Biéler and Edwin Holgate, which met in a below-ground room at the Oxford tavern at lunchtime.
 The group had roughly equal numbers of francophone and anglophone members.
 Other members were Adrien Hébert, the art critic Jean Chauvin and the editor Carrier.

 Cloutier and Edwin Holgate made a mural for the Canadian pavilion at the 1939 New York World's Fair, commissioned by the Canadian government.

 It showed a panorama of the country in terms of industries, people and products.

 The focus of the mural was a hydroelectric dam with a white horse in front of it, representing power.
 Transmission lines lead from the dam to pulp and paper, mining and manufacturing industries.
 A man with a horse and plough in the foreground represented traditional agriculture.

 During World War II (1939–1945) Cloutier was Art Director for the Wartime Information Board in 1941.

 In 1941 Cloutier and Eric Aldwinckle made a poster of Canada's New Army.

 The work follows the current style with clean lines and a simple, efficient design.

-Cloutier was an official war artist with the Royal Canadian Air Force from 1943 to 1946.
+Cloutier was an Official Second World War artist with the Royal Canadian Air Force from 1943 to 1946.

 He was the only francophone war artist.
 His pictures included training aircraft and flying boats.

 Cloutier made silkscreens for Sampson Matthews Limited.